 You can complete the remove ratings and facilities form provided that these are the only changes you are making to the approval.
 There is no charge for this service but you will need to provide a copy of your amended exposition.

-In cases where an organisation holds more than one approval and requires to make an application for a change of address which will affect each approval held, you can complete the change of address form which will cater for both BCAR and EASA approvals.
+In cases where an organisation holds more than one approval and requires to make an application for a change of address which will affect each approval held, you can complete the change of address form which will cater for both BCAR approvals and approvals within the scope of UK Regulation (EU) 2018/1139 and its delegated and implementing act.
 (You will need to provide a copy of your amended expositions).

 Changes to the key personnel in an organisation must be notified to CAA.

 Please ensure that the CAA policy on fitness of character is fully understood before submission of an application.